The 'uTe' Gyroplane

 There is also the option of removing all four cockpit enclosure doors, creating a completely open-cockpit option.

-Whether looking for more comfortable conditions on those cold, early-morning, cross-country flights or for flight in true open-cockpit aviation tradition, the uTe fuselage options covers every motivation!
+Whether you are looking for more comfortable conditions on those cold, early-morning, cross-country flights or, alternatively, the experience of flight in the true, open-cockpit aviation tradition, the uTe fuselage options cater for every motivation!

 The shape, location and dimensioning of the uTe empennage are of precise aerodynamic determination.
-The airfoil design and incidence of the large horizontal stabiliser (inverted NACA 2210 profile) compensates for the increased down-force ahead of the aircraft centre-of-gravity as airspeed increases, most notably at higher power settings.
+The airfoil design and incidence of the large horizontal stabiliser (an inverted NACA 2210 profile) compensates for the increased down-force ahead of the aircraft centre-of-gravity as airspeed increases, most notably at higher power settings.

-The horizontal stabiliser generates increasing down-force (negative lift) as airspeed increases, thereby automatically providing a force of the correct magnitude and orientation behind the aircraft centre-of-gravity, to keep the aircraft pitch-attitude steady throughout the flight envelope!
+The horizontal stabiliser generates progressively-increasing down-force (negative lift) as airspeed increases, thereby automatically providing a force of the correct magnitude and orientation behind the aircraft centre-of-gravity, to keep the aircraft longitudinally-stable throughout the flight envelope!

-Yaw stability is accomplished by having ample vertical surface-area designed into the empennage.
-This counteracts the considerable forces caused by airflow impinging on the large, closed cockpit structure should the aircraft be flown in a yaw out-of-balance condition – in such a scenario, the three generously proportioned vertical stabilisers keep the aircraft properly longitudinally-orientated!
+Directional stability is accomplished by having ample vertical surface-area designed into the empennage.
+This counteracts the considerable forces caused by airflow impinging on the large, closed cockpit structure should the aircraft be flown considerably out-of-balance.
+In such a scenario, the three generously proportioned vertical stabilisers keep the aircraft properly longitudinally-orientated!

 The large vertical tail-surfaces and rudder also allow positive directional control in the hover-descent at low power settings, eliminating the uncontrolled yaw that many other gyroplanes experience in this flight-regime.